Subhodip1307/WooDns/README.md

 - 🎯 **Fast & Lightweight** – Built with async Rust, optimized for performance.
 - 🐳 **Docker-Aware DNS Resolution** – Automatically resolves container names (`*.docker`) to their internal IPs, so you no longer need to use host networking or expose ports just to access container services.
 - 🔁 **Live Updates** – Dynamically tracks Docker events to add or remove DNS records in real time when containers start or stop.
-- 🌐 **Full DNS Compatibility** – Forwards all non-Docker queries to your preferred upstream DNS (e.g., Google DNS).
+- 🌐 **Full DNS Compatibility** – Forwards all non-Docker queries to your preferred upstream DNS (e.g., Google DNS,Custom DNS).
 - 🔄 **Zero Configuration** – Easily integrate with `/etc/resolv.conf` or `systemd-resolved`.
 - 📦 **Single Binary** – Only one Rust executable, no extra dependencies.
 - 👐 **Open Source** – MIT license, easy to contribute and audit.